XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 | **Low 4 bits are nonzero**  | 1 byte: high 4 bits define type; low 4 bits define field.                     | 2 bytes: low 4 bits of the first byte define field; next byte defines type |
 | **Low 4 bits are zero** | 2 bytes: high 4 bits of the first byte define type; low 4 bits of first byte are 0; next byte defines field | 3 bytes: first byte is 0x00, second byte defines type; third byte defines field |

+**Caution:** Even though the Field ID consists of the two elements that are used to sort fields, you should not sort by the serialized Field ID itself, because the byte structure of the Field ID changes the sort order.

 ### Type Codes

-Each field type has an arbitrary sort code, with lower codes sorting first.
+Each field type has an arbitrary type code, with lower codes sorting first.
 These codes are defined in [`SField.h`](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/SField.h#L57-L74).

 For example, [UInt32 has sort order 2](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L59), so all UInt32 fields come before all [Amount fields with order 6](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L63).

 ### Field Codes

-Each field also has a field code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
+Each field has a field code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
 These fields are defined in [`SField.cpp`](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L72-L266).

 For example, the `Account` field of a [Payment transaction][] [has sort code 1](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L219), so it comes before the `Destination` field which [has sort code 3](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L221).

-The field code is combined with the type code to make a field's [Field ID](#field-ids).
+Field codes are reused for fields of different field types, but fields of the same type never have the same field code.
+When you combine the type code with the field code, you get the field's unique [Field ID](#field-ids).

-### Variable-Length Encoding
+### Length Prefixing

-Some types of fields are Variable-Length encoding, which means they are not always the same byte length and are prefixed with a length indicator to indicate how much data they contain. `Blob` fields (containing arbitrary binary data) are one such variable-length encoded type.
-For a list of which types are variable-length encoded, see the [Type List](#type-list) table.
+Some types of variable-length fields are prefixed with a length indicator. `Blob` fields (containing arbitrary binary data) are one such type.
+For a list of which types are length-prefixed, see the [Type List](#type-list) table.

-**Note:** Some types that are not variable-length encoded nonetheless vary in length.
-These types have different ways of indicating how long they are.
+**Note:** Some types of fields that vary in length are not length-prefixed.
+Those types have other ways of indicating the end of their contents.

-Variable-length fields are encoded with one to three bytes indicating the length of the field immediately after the type prefix and before the contents.
+The length prefix consists of one to three bytes indicating the length of the field immediately after the type prefix and before the contents.

-- If the field contains 0 to 192 bytes of data, the first byte defines the length of the VariableLength data, then that many bytes of data follow immediately after the length byte.
+- If the field contains 0 to 192 bytes of data, the first byte defines the length of the contents, then that many bytes of data follow immediately after the length byte.

 - If the field contains 193 to 12480 bytes of data, the first two bytes indicate the length of the field with the following formula: